 Before suspending, the PU must call the

-XPm_SetWakeUpSource API and add the slaves as a wake-up source.
-The PU can
+XPm_SetWakeUpSource API and add the peripheral nodes as a wake-up source.

-then set requirement to zero.
-However, to set the requirement to zero, the following
+The PU can then set requirement to zero.
+However, to set the requirement to zero, the

 - No other subsystem can share the devices.
 In the present case, because only default subsystem is supported, this is not a consideration.

-- No other PM master (that is in Running state) present in the same subsystem, as the PU that is self suspending should use the slave device.
+- No other processor node (that is in running state) present in the same subsystem, as the PU that is self suspending should use the secondary device.

-Setting the requirement to zero indicates to the platform management that the subsystem does not require these slaves to be up.
-After the PU finalizes the suspend procedure, provided no devices under FPD are being used, the PMC powers the entire FPD and configures the GIC proxy to enable propagation of the wake event of the LPD or PMC domain slaves.
+Setting the requirement to zero indicates to the platform management that the subsystem does not require these peripheral nodes to be up.
+After the PU finalizes the suspend procedure, provided no devices under FPD are being used, the PMC powers the entire FPD and configures the GIC proxy to enable propagation of the wake event of the LPD or PMC domain peripheral nodes.